Transfer Entropy and Flow of Information in Two-Skyrmion System: Model of interacting skyrmions in a box

 \section{Model of interacting skyrmions in a box}

-In this study, we considered the classical motion of skyrmions.
-The dynamics of two interacting skyrmions in a potential box are governed by a stochastic differential equation called the Thiele-Langevin equation~\cite{thiele1973steady,schutte2014inertia,makhfudz2012inertia},
+In this paper, we considered the classical motion of skyrmions.
+The dynamics of two interacting skyrmions in a potential box are governed by a stochastic differential equation called the Thiele--Langevin equation~\cite{thiele1973steady,schutte2014inertia,makhfudz2012inertia},